[wpforms id="406" title="false" description="false"]

 10. Shop at the Outlets

-Rockvale Outlets offer 3 sections with over 75 stores from restaurants, clothes stores, shoes, housewares, and specialty.
+Rockvale Outlets offers 3 sections with over 75 stores from restaurants, clothes stores, shoes, housewares, and specialty.
 To name a few.
-Vanity Fair, Reading Glass, Lenox, Disney, Kirkland and Cracker Barrel and among the many outlets available for your shopping pleasure.
+Vanity Fair, Reading Glass, Lenox, Disney, Kirkland, and Cracker Barrel and among the many outlets available for your shopping pleasure.
 A new playground was opened in 2019 for your kids to enjoy.

-Tanger Outlets have over 70 stores featuring apparel, jewelry, home furnishings, shoes, and accessories.
+Tanger Outlets has over 70 stores featuring apparel, jewelry, home furnishings, shoes, and accessories.
 Some stores are Old Navy, The Gap, Bath & Body Works, Coach, and Justice.

 Both outlets are open 7 days a week with hours varying depending on the season.